What’s the current state of sports betting in the US?

 However, the league’s stance on sports betting may be softening.
 In fact, NBA Commissioner Adam Silver wrote an op-ed in the New York Times in 2014 calling for the repeal of PASPA.
 He claimed the popularity of gambling across the United States as a reason why.

 Silver called for Congress to adopt a federal framework allowing states to authorize betting on professional sports.
 Of course, he also said it should be subject to regulatory requirements and safeguards.
+As new bills rolled out, it became clear Silver and other leagues also expect a cut of the sports betting revenue–a move drawing extensive criticism from the gambling industry.

 The American Gaming Association campaign